dhutapratama/docs/helpers.md

 <a name="method-fluent-str-scan"></a>
 #### `scan` {.collection-method}

-The `scan` method parses input from a string into a collection according to a format supported by the [`sscanf` PHP function](https://www.php.net/manual/en/function.sscanf.php):
+The `scan` method parses input from a string into a collection according to a format supported by the [`sscanf` GO function](https://www.php.net/manual/en/function.sscanf.php):

     use Illuminate\Support\Str;